Emerging Methods: Handheld Raman, LIBS, CT Imaging, ML

 Last updated:

-The fire and explosives investigation toolkit has been relatively stable for three decades.
-GC-MS analysis of fire debris, introduced as the standard method in the 1970s and codified in ASTM E1618 by 1994, remains the primary laboratory technique for ignitable liquid identification.
-The NFPA 921 scene methodology, revised progressively since 1992, remains the framework for field investigation.
-The sealed metal evidence can, the headspace concentration strip, and the capillary column have not been displaced.
+The fire and explosives investigation toolkit has been stable for three decades.
+GC-MS analysis of fire debris, codified in ASTM E1618 by 1994, remains the primary laboratory technique for ignitable liquid identification.
+NFPA 921 remains the field-investigation framework.
+The set of tools available between scene collection and the laboratory bench, however, has been expanding faster than the standards community has been able to document.

 Raman spectroscopy measures the inelastic scattering of monochromatic laser light by molecular bonds.
 The resulting Raman spectrum is a molecular fingerprint: each compound produces a characteristic pattern of Raman shift peaks at specific wavenumber positions.
 For bulk identification of explosives, ignitable liquids, and drug precursors at checkpoint and scene contexts, Raman spectroscopy became practically viable for field use when miniaturised 785 nm diode lasers achieved the stability and power output needed for library-quality spectra in a handheld form factor.